matheusicaro/matheusicaro-node-framework/README.md

 It's also a portfolio piece as much as a working tool — a place where my own conventions for DI, logging, and error handling live in one visible, versioned spot.
 You can read more about my other projects at [matheusicaro.com](https://matheusicaro.com).

+See [CHANGELOG.md](./CHANGELOG.md) for the full 1.x → 2.x migration guide.

 ---

 ## Installation